llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 Adding a group
 ----------------------------

-If a kernel is added as part of a new group of kernels in the Suite, a new value must be added to the ``GroupID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated group string name must be added to the ``GroupNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
+If a kernel is added as part of a new Group of kernels in the Suite, a new value must be added to the ``GroupID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated group string name must be added to the ``GroupNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
 The